Go abroad with Erasmus+

 3. Send copy of the admission letter

 As soon as you get a letter of admission from the partner institution, send it to your contact person at HVL’s Department of Research, Internationalisation and Innovation (AFII).
+If you use the app, please upload it there.

 NB!
 The admission letter must include the dates for the timeframe for the exchange.